Abe no Seimei: Legacy

 After Seimei's death, Emperor Ichijo made a shrine in his honor, the Seimei Jinja was erected at the location of his home in 1007 AD.
 The original shrine was destroyed in war during the fifteenth century, but it was rebuilt in the same location and still stands today.
 The Seimei Jinja located in Kyoto attracts fans of Seimei's interpretations in popular culture.
 In 2005, the shrine was renovated and decorated with pentagrams.
 The shrine sells amulets with pentagrams and the Chinese bellflower adorning them, associated with Seimei.
 The shrine is now popular with fans of Seimei-inspired media, such as Okano Reiko's manga.

 The asteroid 5541 Seimei, discovered in 1976, is named for him.

-Japanese figure skater and two-time Olympic champion Yuzuru Hanyu portrayed Abe no Seimei in his free skate program, using the soundtrack of the movies Onmyōji and Onmyōji II.
-With Seimei Hanyu became the first skater in history to score above 200 points in free skating and set back-to-back world records in the 2015–16 season.
+Japanese figure skater and two-time Olympic champion Yuzuru Hanyu portrayed Abe no Seimei in his Olympic free skate program Seimei, using the soundtrack of the movies Onmyōji and Onmyōji II.
+With the program, Hanyu became the first skater across all disciplines to score above 200 points in the free skate and set back-to-back world records in the 2015–16 season.
 This program also contributed to the win of his second Olympic title in 2018 and the completion of the first career Super Slam in the men's singles discipline in 2020.